anetaarct/epp_project_climate/ndvi_extraction/README.md

 # NDVI extraction workflow

-This folder contains the files used to extract NDVI values for the EPP mixed-paternity dataset using Google Earth Engine.
+This folder contains the files used to extract NDVI values for the EPP dataset using Google Earth Engine.

 ## Input file